Start Printed Page 8133

-Therefore, Regulation AA was excluded from the authority that transferred from the Board to the Bureau.
 As a result, neither the Board nor the Bureau has authority to promulgate rules pursuant to the FTC Act.
 The Bureau, however, was given separate authority under the Dodd-Frank Act to promulgate rules to identify unfair, deceptive, or abusive acts or practices.

 III.
-Initial Regulatory Flexibility Analysis
+Final Regulatory Flexibility Analysis

 The Regulatory Flexibility Act

-1. Statement of the need for, and objectives of, the proposed rule.
+1. Statement of the need for, and objectives of, the final rule.
 Regulation AA was issued pursuant to section 18(f)(1) of the FTC Act.
 As noted above, the Dodd-Frank Act repealed this provision of the FTC Act.

 IV.
 Paperwork Reduction Act